Last Updated on

 These types of people place their options on a scale or “acceptability threshold” (Schwartz, 2002).
 The pursuit of the ‘good enough’ option generally exceeds the acceptability threshold ever so slightly thus producing the ‘good enough’ positive outcome.

 These people are often perceived as somewhat lazy or that they are settling.
-However, psychology literature has found no statistically significant links between depression, anxiety and low life satisfaction in contrast to the maximizing style of decision making (Nyland, 2004).
+But psychology literature has found no statistically significant links between depression, anxiety and low life satisfaction in contrast to the maximizing style of decision-making (Nyland, 2004).

 Satisficers and Positive Perfectionism

 Satisfice decision-makers are considered positive perfectionists.

 Similar to negative perfectionists, they strive for high standards however they experience satisfaction regardless of whether their goals are met (Nyland, 2004).

 A significant relationship has also been found between positive perfectionism and life satisfaction (Nyland, 2004).